-- 2.57 A member shall stand when speaking and shall address the Chair. - 2.58 A member shall direct his or her speech to the question under discussion or to a personal explanation or to a question of order. - 2.59 A member shall not speak more than once on any motion, except to move a further amendment, or on any amendment, except in the exercise of a right conferred by any of the following Standing Orders, that is to say, Orders 2.63, 3.16, 3.17, 3.29 and 3.40. - 2.60 Under Standing Order 2.56, the proposer of a motion without notice shall have no right of reply.
+- 2.57 A member shall stand when speaking and shall address the Chair. - 2.58 A member shall direct his or her speech to the question under discussion or to a personal explanation or to a question of order.
+Each member may speak for up to five minutes, with the exception of speeches in the annual budget debate, which are not timed and petition debates under Standing Order 3.43 (a) where members can speak for up to three minutes. - 2.59 A member shall not speak more than once on any motion, except to move a further amendment, or on any amendment, except in the exercise of a right conferred by any of the following Standing Orders, that is to say, Orders 2.63, 3.16, 3.18 and 3.29. - 2.60 Under Standing Order 2.56, the proposer of a motion without notice shall have no right of reply.
 This includes movers of amendments and references back.
 The exception to this is proposers under Standing Order 2.56(e).